neskweek/LightSaberOS/README.md

 * Make powerOn/powerOff ledstring effect sync to soundfont soundfiles play time.
 	* Add 2 time-variables to setup in soundfont.h
 * Find a use to:
-	* short press lockup button in standby mode
+	* short press Aux switch in standby mode
-	* double click on main button in action/config/standby mode
+	* double click on Main switch in action/config/standby mode
-	* double clik on lockup button in action/config/standby mode.
+	* double clik on Aux switch in action/config/standby mode.

 ## Videos